raeufroushangar/MICA-Weighted/README.md

-# CEMPI (Contextual Encoding of Mutations Positional Impact)
+# CEMPI: Contextual Encoding of Mutations Positional Impact

 CEMPI is a repository for implementing a set of algorithms that perform contextual encoding of mutations and their positional impact in a sequence.